-Welcome to the home of Brendan S. Lanham, marine ecology PhD Candidate at The University of New South Wales, Australia.
+Welcome to the home of Dr Brendan S. Lanham, marine ecologist at the University of Melbourne.

-My research to date has consisted of understanding interactions in shallow marine subtidal habitats.
+My past research has consisted of understanding biotic interactions in shallow marine subtidal habitats and oyster reef restoration.
 This includes work on:

 - Traditional and eco-friendly boat moorings and how they interact with local fish communities,